NadiaJaay/PersonalFinanceTracker/README.md

 - Project Facets reflects the correct  Dynamic Web Module

 ## Note
 Upon registration, you will need to verify your account.
-An email will be sent to you from personalfinanceteam@gmail.com containing your verifiation link.
+An email will be sent to you from personalfinanceteam@gmail.com containing your verification link.
 The email automatically gets sent to junk/spam, please locate it from there.
+This also applies to password resets!